Puerto Rican football league system

-The Puerto Rico soccer league system is a series of professional and amateur soccer leagues based in Puerto Rico.
+The Puerto Rico soccer league system is a series of soccer leagues based in Puerto Rico.
 Sometimes erroneously called the Puerto Rican soccer pyramid, teams and leagues in the United States are not linked by the system of promotion and relegation typical in soccer elsewhere.
-Instead, the Puerto Rican Football Federation (FPF) officially defines leagues in levels, called divisions, with the top two sanctioned directly by the FPF.
+Instead, the Puerto Rican Football Federation (FPF) officially defines leagues in levels, called divisions.
+Only the top division is officially sanctioned by the FPF with second division leagues sanctioned by local regional organizations.

+Organization

+The Puerto Rican Football Federation (FPF) is the national governing body of Puerto Rican football.
+Below the national level, the island is divided into six regional organizations.
+These regional associations often only organize youth leagues, however, Organización Regional del Norte organizes a senior league, Liga del Norte de Futbol de Puerto Rico.
+These regional leagues effectively act as the second tier of Puerto Rican football.